+The timing and scale of investment will vary over the life of the spatial plan, timed to match the pace and scale of urban change.
 It is expected that urban change will occur in the short and medium-term in areas that have access to existing infrastructure.
 For Te Pātukurea, this means that we may expect to see residential and commercial growth in the urban areas of Kerikeri, and industrial growth in urban Waipapa, within ten years.
 Intensification in our existing urban environments is a priority.
 These areas already offer community amenities and services which make intensification / urban living more attractive.
-Figure 17 illustrates the staging of urban change, highlighting areas where growth is expected to occur in the short, medium, and long term. guidance for the development of specific areas.
+Figure 17 below illustrates the staging of urban change, highlighting areas where growth is expected to occur in the short, medium, and long term.